LilyDanso/Revenue-Analysis/README.md

 #### Recommendations

-Based on the findings of this this analysis, the following recomendations where given;
+Based on the findings of this analysis, the following recomendations where given;
 1. There should be an Allocation of additional funds for comprehensive market research to understand evolving trends and learner preferences.
 Tailoring marketing strategies to effectively communicate the value of courses, addressing the identified lack of